m0euk/RDS-Bridge/README.md

 # RDS Bridge

-**A single-file, browser-based FM RDS decoder.** Download one `index.html`, double-click it, and decode RDS from an SDRplay RSPdxR2 (via SDRConnect) or a networked SDR — no install, no server, no build step.
+**A single-file, browser-based FM RDS decoder.** Download one `index.html`, double-click it, and decode RDS from an SDRplay receiver (via SDRConnect) or a networked SDR — no install, no server, no build step.

 > Current release: **0.9.1-beta** · MIT licence · [rdsbridge.com](https://rdsbridge.com) ·
 > [Discord](https://discord.gg/dNuqXhVyPt) · `info@rdsbridge.com`